1111 S.W. 2nd Avenue, Portland, OR 97204

 CIU complies with all federal and state laws regarding the collection, retention, and dissemination of intelligence information.

-Crime Stoppers of Oregon offers cash rewards for information, reported to Crime Stoppers, that leads to an arrest in any unsolved felony crime and tipsters can remain anonymous.
-Information about any unsolved homicide is eligible for a cash reward of up to $2,500.
-Information about any other unsolved felony crime is eligible for a cash reward of up to $1,000.
+Crime Stoppers of Oregon offers cash rewards of up to $2,500 cash for information, reported to Crime Stoppers, that leads to an arrest in any unsolved felony crime and tipsters can remain anonymous.

 The Portland Police Bureau asks for the public’s help to identify suspects, persons of interest or critical witnesses in a variety of unsolved cases.
 Photos and videos of unidentified suspects are regularly posted for viewing by the public.